Installing BEL (demo setup)

 export BUOYANT_LICENSE=[LICENSE]

-Get the CLI tool
+Step 2: Get the CLI

 curl --proto '=https' --tlsv1.2 -sSfL https://enterprise.buoyant.io/install | sh

 Follow the instructions to add the BEL linkerd CLI to your system path.
+You can verify that the CLI is installed and running the expected version with:

 linkerd version --client

-Finally, validate that your Kubernetes cluster is ready for installation:
+Step 4: Validate that your Kubernetes cluster is ready for installation:

 linkerd check --pre

-Install BEL onto your cluster
+Step 5: Install BEL onto your cluster

 linkerd install --crds | kubectl apply -f -